2020–21 New Orleans Pelicans season

 The 2020–21 New Orleans Pelicans season was the 19th season of the New Orleans Pelicans franchise in the National Basketball Association (NBA).
 On August 15, 2020, the New Orleans Pelicans fired head coach Alvin Gentry after five seasons with the team.
-On October 22, 2020, the Pelicans hired Stan Van Gundy as their new head coach, who was also fired on June 17, 2021, after just one season with the team.
+On October 22, 2020, the Pelicans hired Stan Van Gundy as their new head coach, who was also fired on June 16, 2021, after just one season with the team.
 The Pelicans failed to qualify for the postseason for the third consecutive season following a loss to the Dallas Mavericks on May 12, 2021.

-Following the season, the Pelicans and head coach Stan Van Gundy mutually agree to part ways.
+Following the season, the Pelicans and head coach Stan Van Gundy mutually agreed to part ways.

 Draft

 After their March 11, 2020 game against the Sacramento Kings was postponed due to COVID-19 concerns with a referee, the Pelicans and Kings were stuck with a tied record for the best odds at the #12 pick of the 2020 NBA draft during the Suspension of the 2019–20 NBA season.
 However, as one of the teams invited to the 2020 NBA Bubble, it gave them a chance to move their selection up with a potential playoff spot earned there.
 Due to poor performances in the bubble, the Pelicans failed to gain any ground there.
 Even worse, despite gaining an extra loss, their first-round pick moved to #13 instead due to the Kings winning their tiebreaker via March 11 records.
 The Pelicans also held three second-round picks, with two of the three picks acquired via a three-way trade involving the Milwaukee Bucks and Detroit Pistons.